Services Preparatory Institute

-Services Preparatory Institute (SPI) (सैनिकी सेवापूर्व शिक्षण संस्था) is a state-run institution in Aurangabad, Maharashtra that prepares youth for the officer cadre of the Indian Armed Forces.
+Services Preparatory Institute (SPI) (सैनिकी सेवापूर्व शिक्षण संस्था) is a state-run institution in Chhatrapati Sambhajinagar, Maharashtra that prepares youth for the officer cadre of the Indian Armed Forces.
 The institute has consistently performed well in the National Defence Academy (NDA) and Indian Naval Academy (INA) entrance examinations.

 History

 After the establishment of the NDA at Khadakwasla, Pune in 1954, it was observed that although the academy was located in Maharashtra, few candidates from the state were being admitted.
 The Government of Maharashtra therefore formed a committee under the chairmanship of Lt.
 Gen. S. P. P. Thorat (Retd.), Kirti Chakra, Padma Shri, DSO, to study the issue and recommend solutions.
-Based on the committee’s recommendations, the Services Preparatory Institute (SPI) was established in Aurangabad in 1977 with the aim of preparing boys academically, mentally, and physically for entry into the NDA and other defence academies.
+Based on the committee's recommendations, the Services Preparatory Institute (SPI) was established in Chhatrapati Sambhajinagar in 1977 to prepare boys academically, mentally, and physically for entry into the NDA and other defence academies.